 Two key components of the new legislation became effective on October 9, 2018 and apply to employers of any size in New York:

-- Provision of annual sexual harassment training to current employees and interns beginning no later than October 9, 2019.
+- Provision of annual sexual harassment training to current employees and interns, to be completed prior to October 9, 2019.
 The training must be interactive and must cover specified topics, including the types of conduct that would constitute unlawful sexual harassment; information concerning federal and state statutory provisions concerning sexual harassment; and remedies available to victims of sexual harassment.
 Model training materials are now available.

 These requirements are codified at N.Y.
 Labor Law §201-g.